 The Nez Perce County local project is located in Nez Perce County south of Lewiston and Lewiston Orchards along Waha Road.
 The project was initiated in response to an elevated detection of Atrazine in a well from the Clearwater Plateau Regional Study in 2001.
-Four wells were sampled in 2012 including well 3100101 which has had elevated Atrazine and Desethyl Atrazine.
+Four wells were sampled in 2013 including well 9501901/3100101 which has had elevated Atrazine and Desethyl Atrazine.

-Atrazine and Desethyl Atrazine were detected in two wells and the concentrations were below the individual reference points for these pesticides (Table 12).
+One (well 9501901/3100101) of the four wells sampled had pesticide detections.
+Atrazine and Desethyl Atrazine, Diuron, and Picloram were detected in well 9501901/3100101.
+The concentrations Atrazine and Desethyl Atrazine were below the individual reference points for these pesticides (Table 12).
 The other pesticides detected were Diuron and Picloram and those detections were below reference points (Table 12).